richvar/CoHSwimSlotScalper/README.md

 ## Features

-* Reserves swim lane reservations, one lane and swimmer at a time per instance
+* Reserves swim lane reservations, one lane/swimmer at a time per instance
 * If wanted swim slot is unavailable, will idle and refresh until available
-* Texts user confirmation of lane reservations, as seen <details> <summary>here</summary>
+* Texts user confirmation of lane reservations, as seen below: <details> <summary></summary>
 ![automated like clockwork](https://i.imgur.com/IFd47qX.jpg)
 </details>